zonArt/openlp/documentation/manual/source/configure.rst

 **Show the splash screen:**

-When this box it selected, the OpenLP logo will be displayed in the center of the screen until the program opens.
+When this box is selected, the OpenLP logo will be displayed in the center of the screen until the program opens.
 This is useful to know if the program is opening.

+**Check for updates to OpenLP**

+When this box is selected, OpenLP will verify that you have the latest version installed.
+Note: This requires internet access.

 Application Settings
 ^^^^^^^^^^^^^^^^^^^^